040code/040code/_posts/2018-09-04-fsf-backend.md

 A good overview of the magical world of Crypto.
 If you want to learn more about this, I would certainly recommend a free [coursera course on this topic](https://www.coursera.org/learn/crypto) given by Dan Boneh.

 ### Onion adventures: how to use onion services and the Tor network in your web endeavors
-Rating:
+Rating: :star: :star: :star:

 Silvia Puglisi, [@nopressure](https://twitter.com/nopressure) Respect for Silvia for giving this talk when she has the flu.
 Very good to see all the activity around Tor.
+Important to keep on bringing the message it's not that obvious to have freedom of speech and expression. /me installing TOR.

 ## Day 2